-From the three components of each call, we measured specific parameters.
-For the CF component, we measured the peak frequency, root-mean-square (RMS) level and duration.
-For the FM components, we measured the lowest frequency (at 10 dB below the level of the peak frequency of the FM component), bandwidth (defined as difference between the CF peak frequency and the lowest frequency of the FM component), RMS level and duration.
-We also calculated the iFM/CF and tFM/CF level difference, i.e., the level of the iFM and tFM components relative to the CF component, because CF-FM bats independently vary the relative levels of call components in a context specific manner (16,31).
+We measured specific parameters for each of the three call components.
+For the CF-component, we measured peak frequency, received root-mean-square (RMS) sound pressure level (SPL) and duration.
+For the FM-components, we measured the lowest frequency (at 10 dB below the level of the peak frequency of the FM-component), bandwidth (difference between the CF peak frequency and the FM lowest frequency), received RMS SPL and duration.
+To analyse how bats adjust their call energy between call components (16,31), we calculated the SPL-difference between the iFM and tFM components and the CF-component.

-Statistical analysis of the individual call data revealed that multi-bat calls showed a non-negligible reduction in CF duration (4.1).
-The apparent reduction may have also been due to a bias in our individual call selection that favoured shorter calls.
-Shorter calls with lower CF durations were potentially less likely to be overlapped and thus selected more often.
-To eliminate the possibility of a methodological bias we extended the CF duration analysis by measuring multiple calls within each bat activity audio.
-The spectrogram of a bat activity audio was calculated, and a ‘main’ band was chosen consisting of the peak frequency ± 1.5 kHz.
-The main band typically consisted of the CF portions of one bat (multi-bat audio where CF frequencies of the bats were ambigously close were not analysed).
-Within the main band, continuous regions that were above a manually chosen threshold were detected, and labelled as candidate CF call components.
-These candidate detections were then manually verified and their duration was calculated (SI ?? ).
+CF-duration in multi-bat contexts showed a non-negligible reduction (4.1).
+This apparent reduction, however, could originate from a selection bias of our individual call analysis, since shorter calls are less likely to be overlapped and thus more likely to be selected.
+To eliminate a possible methodological bias, we extended the CF duration analysis to multiple individual calls within each bat activity audio already analysed before.
+We obtained the spectrogram of each bat activity audio and identified a main frequency band within ±1.5 kHz of the average spectrogram peak frequency, which typically contained the CF-components of one bat.
+If it contained ambiguous CF-components of potentially multiple bats, the file was not analysed.
+We manually set a SPL-threshold to identify continuous regions in the main band as candidate CF-components, which we manually verified and then calculated their duration (see SI section X for details).

+Figure 2: A-B: Individual and windowed call analysis.

-Figure 2.2: A-B: Example of a manually selected call used for individual call analysis, showing its spectrogram (A) and waveform (B) representation.
-The call was automatically segmented into its initial frequency-modulated (iFM), central constant-frequency (CF) and terminal frequency-modulated (tFM) components based on frequency change over time , using the itsfm package C-D: Examples of a single bat (C) and a multi-bat (D) recording used for windowed call analysis.
-The vertical lines indicate the borders between the 50-ms-long windows.
+A,B) Spectrogram (A) and oscillogram (B) of a manually selected call for the individual call analysis, with its automatically segmented components: initial frequency-modulated (iFM), central constant-frequency (CF), terminal frequency-modulated (tFM).

+C,D) Spectrograms of single-bat (C) and multi-bat (D) recordings used for the windowed call analysis, with the 50-ms-long analysis windows indicated.

 2.4.2 Windowed calls analysis